TamerTas/kubernetes/docs/proposals/config_data.md

 This proposal proposes a generic configuration object named ``ConfigData`` stored inside ``etcd`` that stores data used for the configuration of ``Kubernetes`` components.

-The main focus of this proposal to solve dynamic configuration problem of components and encapsulate configuration information to decrease component configuration complexity, to increase overall system quality, and to create a flexible configuration model for ``Kubernetes`` components.
+The main focus points of this proposal are:

+* Solving dynamic configuration problem of components.
+* Encapsulate configuration information to decrease component configuration complexity.
+* Create a flexible configuration model for ``Kubernetes`` components.
+* Increase overall system quality.

 ## Motivation